 - Calls can be delivered anywhere (both national and international) and on any kind of infrastructure

-- They can be supported by all kinds of additional services such as IVR’s, routing schemes (both national and international), overflow in case of (un)expected inbound peaks and extensive call statistics
+- They can be supported by all kinds of additional services such as IVR’s, complex routing (both national and international), peak-time overflow and extensive call statistics

 Is it all fun and games or do freephone numbers also have a downside?
 Depending on your type of business and your reason for wanting people to call you, some of the advantages may not be that important to you.
 And there are some other things to consider as well:

-- Because these number are free to call, you pay all the calling costs.
-In some countries, there is a surcharge for mobile calls which could further increase your telephone bill.
+- Because these numbers are free to call, you pay all the calling costs.
+In some countries, there is a surcharge for mobile calls which increases your telephone bill.
 So be sure to know this in advance before you are negatively surprised when you receive your first phone bill

 - If you just want to be accessible and do not see the added value of 1-on-1 phone calls, another type of number can be just as suitable.
 One where you don’t pay all the calling costs, but the caller contributes (partly) as well.
 Anything from a geographic number to a premium number.
 Do keep in mind that based on local legislation premium usually isn’t allowed for customer service

-- Freephone numbers usually can’t be called from abroad but if they can, calls aren’t free anymore.
-This can however be solved by an extra geographic number for your foreign customers and/or prospects
+- Freephone numbers usually can’t be called from abroad.
+And if they can, calls aren’t free anymore.
+This can easily be solved by an extra geographic number for your foreign customers and/or prospects

 - If your business is more local than national, you’re better off using a geographic number.
 This adds to the feeling of calling a local business which is becoming increasingly more popular